kimai/legacy/administrator/authenticator.md

 If the used authenticator supports configuration parameters, you can set those with the file ``includes/auth.php`` (supported since Kimai > 1.0.1).

-Therefor you need to create the file ``includes/auth.php`` with the content:
+Therefore you need to create the file ``includes/auth.php`` with the content:

 ```php
 <?php